 Prevention

 Job briefings will be held prior to initiating specific work activities (e.g. rerailing or moving hazmat cars, “Hot Work Permit” cutting or welding on or near hazmat cars) at this site.
-Consistent with standard Railroad policy for Job briefings, such briefings will include specific measures to be taken in the event of any unusual situation, such as the need to evacuate the site work area.
+Consistent with standard railroad policy for job briefings, such briefings will include specific measures to be taken in the event of any unusual situation, such as the need to evacuate the site work area.

 Procedures